Skip to main content

 https://records.gimmal.cloud

-Note the ‘Test’ button (E) can be used to validate the URL
+Note the ‘Test’ button (E) can be used to validate the URL and view available service accounts.

 3. Configure Microsoft Graph API Connection in the SharePoint Online Connector